wp-plugins/crony/readme.txt

 **OFFICIAL SUPPORT** - Crony Cronjob Manager - Support Forums: http://www.scottkclark.com/forums/crony-cronjob-manager/

-Create and Manage Cronjobs in WP using wp_cron() hooks
+Create and Manage Cronjobs in WP by running Scripts, Functions, and/or PHP code.
+This plugin utilizes the wp_cron API.

-All you do is install the plugin, schedule your functions at specific intervals, and live your life!
+All you do is install the plugin, schedule your Scripts / Functions / PHP code to run at a specific interval, and live your life!

 == Frequently Asked Questions ==